 If Your Kid is Coming Out, Today or Any Day (What To Say and NOT Say)

 Happy National Coming Out Day!
-This year marks the 30th such event, and while progress has been made in the United States towards equality for all regardless of their gender identity and who they love, there’s still a lot of work to do.
+This year marks over 30 years for such an event, and while progress has been made in the United States towards equality for all regardless of their gender identity and who they love, there’s still a lot of work to do.

 I’m not going to get into an argument with anyone about whether or not anything other than cis-gender, heteronormative standards are “acceptable.”
 My stance is that the God I believe in doesn’t make mistakes and loves unconditionally, and if you believe differently, that is certainly your prerogative, but I’m not interested in debate.
 I know that plenty of people throughout history have grappled with depression, discrimination, and violence due to being different.
 I know that I don’t want to live in a world where those differences are an excuse to try to make others’ lives awful.
 Again, if you disagree: this is probably not going to be the post for you.